-The Song of Sounds carry case is a one-stop shop for all your phonic needs, and each stage contains a plethora of exciting resources to use with your class.
+The Song of Sounds subscription is a one-stop shop for all your phonic needs, and each stage contains a plethora of exciting resources to use with your class.
 The Teacher Handbook details how to use the resources within each daily and weekly session, but there are endless ways you can use the resources to enhance your phonics provision.
 Here are just a few of our ideas….

 - Using the interactive whiteboard version of the song, ask the children to pick a number between 1 and 10.
 They should then close their eyes.
 You move the power point slide either forward or back the appropriate number of times and then the children open their eyes and sing that sound.
 Repeat lots and lots.